The Conway Cabal

 As we have seen other officers remained loyal to Washington throughout the affair, from the brigadier generals protesting Conway's promotion to the colonels writing anti-Wilkinson memorials to Congress.

 Another staunch ally was aide-de-camp Alexander Hamilton, a master manipulator who wrote a series of letters castigating the plotters.

 Congress, in light of the duplicity and foolishness of Gates and Conway, and in possession of letters of support from the majority of Washington's officers was forced to fully support Washington.
 The movement to unseat Washington lost all steam.

 The Fall Out

 Thomas Mifflin resigned from the Board of War.

 James Wilkinson resigned as Secretary of the Board of War.

 Horatio Gates returned to his troops a chastened general.

 Thomas Conway was transferred to a subordinate command in the Hudson Highlands.
 Naturally he protested this transfer and so resigned from the army.
 In 1778, Congress accepted his resignation.
 Yet Conway would not go away.
 He remained a burr in Washington's saddle by badmouthing the general to anyone who will listen.
-General John Cadwalader, a staunch Washington supporter, challenged Conway to a July 4 duel and "stopped his lying mouth" by shooting Conway in the mouth.
+General John Cadwalader, a staunch Washington supporter, challenged Conway to a July 4 duel, grievously wounding him.
 Believing his wounds to be fatal Conway wrote a letter of apology to Washington.
-[Conway after the war].